vaibhavsagar/resume/resume.md

 ### Languages ###

-I speak Bahasa Indonesia at an intermediate level and Hindi at an advanced level.
+Bahasa Indonesia at an intermediate level and Hindi at an advanced level.